-The election of President Biden in November 2020 resulted and will continue to result in a host of newly appointed administrators to top government agencies, especially those positions affecting the environment.
+The election of President Biden in November 2020 resulted in a host of newly appointed administrators to top government agencies, especially those positions affecting the environment.
 Since inauguration, officials began to amend and enact provisions promulgated through the Environmental Protection Agency ("EPA") and other environmental agencies to increase regulation.